 As the father of a young son, I know how important—and cost effective—investments in early learning are to the success of our kids.
-We recently brought Health and Human Services Secretary Kathleen Sebelius to Alaska.
+We brought Health and Human Services Secretary Kathleen Sebelius to Alaska.
 She was able to visit the Rural CAP Child Learning Center to highlight the importance of increased support for local early learning programs.
 I have argued against cuts to Head Start programs, and I support more focus on pre-K workforce development.

-One of my top priorities is making sure our schools provide Alaska’s children with the education necessary to become leaders, highly skilled workers and ready to compete in the global economy.
+One of my top priorities is making sure our schools provide Alaska’s children with the education necessary to become highly skilled workers ready to compete in the global economy.
 I have not supported the No Child Left Behind education law because its one-size-fits-all model doesn’t work for Alaska.
-We must overhaul this misguided law to support and encourage local control and innovation in our school—where parents, teachers and the community decides education policy, not the federal government.
+We must overhaul this misguided law to support and encourage local control and innovation in our school—where parents, teachers and the community decide education policy, not the federal government.

 I introduced legislation for greater investment in science, engineering, math and technology curriculum (STEM) to create a new state grant program to support STEM education and teacher training.
 We need to focus on middle school students to ensure they have the STEM background to pursue high school, college, and career technical tracks leading to careers critical to Alaska’s future.